hernantz/blog/content/its-the-competition-stupid.md

-Policymakers might only be *"experts"* on some field but will never come up with a sufficiently intelligent design for social engeneering and problem solving, that compares to the vast knowledge embedded in the [cultural intelligence][13] of a society, afected by descentrilized flows of information and a luck-affected trial-and-error method for dealing with challenges.
+Policymakers might only be *"experts"* on some field but will never come up with a sufficiently intelligent design for social engeneering and problem solving, that compares to the vast knowledge embedded in the cultural intelligence [^13] of a society, afected by descentrilized flows of information and a luck-affected trial-and-error method for dealing with challenges.

 Moreover, the way representative democracies work today resembles a lot like a winner takes all kind of game.
-Sure you can change it every 2, 4 or 5 years, but what voters are end up doing is buying a combo of politicies.
+Sure you can change it every 2, 4 or 5 years, but what voters are end up doing is buying a combo of politicies, or giving a blank check to full-time employed senators paid with generous wages to figure out new regulations.
 You like the minister of education but you dislike the minister of culture? want to keep the economic policies but change the immigration policies?
 You cannot handpick what you want and what you don't want, it's an all-in, pretty much.

 In this sense, your choices are limited to picking an ideology and backing it up so that it gets to power and hope the government does more of what you